acemonstertoys/bylaws/AMTBylaws.md

-A person elected to fill a vacancy as provided by this Section shall hold office until the next annual election of the board of directors or until his or her death, resignation, or removal from office.
+A person elected to fill a vacancy as provided by this Section shall hold office until the next annual election of the board of directors or until his, her or their death, resignation, or removal from office.

 SECTION 18.
 NONLIABILITY OF DIRECTORS